-What you must pay when Services that are covered for you you get these services Skilled nursing facility (SNF) care For Medicare-covered (For a definition of skilled nursing facility care, see Chapter 10 stays: of this document.
-Skilled nursing facilities are sometimes called SNFs.)
-In-Network Days 1-20: \$0 copayment No prior hospital stay required. per admission Covered services include but are not limited to: Semiprivate room (or a private room if medically Days 21-100: \$188 necessary) copayment per day Meals, including special diets Skilled nursing services Out-of-Network Physical therapy, occupational therapy, and speech Days 1-58: \$175 copayment per day Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the Days 59-100: \$0 copayment body, such as blood clotting factors.) per day Blood - including storage and administration.
-Coverage of whole blood and packed red cells (as well as other Plan covers up to 100 days components of blood).
-Coverage begins with the first per benefit period (based on pint of blood that you need. medical and rehab necessity Medical and surgical supplies ordinarily provided by determined prior to admission and on an Laboratory tests ordinarily provided by SNFs ongoing basis).
-X-rays and other radiology services ordinarily provided No prior hospital stay Use of appliances such as wheelchairs ordinarily required provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)
+What you must pay when you get these services Services that are covered for you Services to treat kidney disease (continued) dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
+Skilled nursing facility (SNF) care For Medicare-covered Prior Authorization is Required stays: (For a definition of skilled nursing facility care, see Chapter 10 of In-Network Days 1-20: \$0 this document.
+Skilled nursing facilities are sometimes called SNFs.) copayment per admission No prior hospital stay required.
+Covered services include but are not limited to: Days 21-100: \$214 Semiprivate room (or a private room if medically necessary) copayment per day Meals, including special diets Skilled nursing services Out-of-Network Physical therapy, occupational therapy, and speech therapy Days 1-58: \$175 Drugs administered to you as part of your plan of care (this copayment per day includes substances that are naturally present in the body, such as blood clotting factors.)
+Days 59-100: \$0 Blood - including storage and administration.
+Coverage of copayment per day whole blood and packed red cells begins (as well as other components of blood) with the first pint of blood used.
+Plan covers up to 100 Medical and surgical supplies ordinarily provided by SNFs days per benefit period Laboratory tests ordinarily provided by SNFs (based on medical and X-rays and other radiology services ordinarily provided by rehab necessity SNFs determined prior to Use of appliances such as wheelchairs ordinarily provided admission and on an by SNFs ongoing basis).
+Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+No prior hospital stay However, under certain conditions listed below, you may be able to required pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital

-A SNF where your spouse or domestic partner is living
+(as long as it provides skilled nursing facility care)

-at the time you leave the hospital
+A SNF where your spouse or domestic partner is living at the time you leave the hospital